 Trauma to the mouth causing lacerations or bleeding, or the dislodge or a fracture to a tooth, are prime examples of a dental emergency.
-The first lines of defense are to have the contact information of your dentist readily available, know your dentist’s hours of operation and know your dentist’s procedures for after-hour emergencies.
+The first defense lines are to have your emergency dentists’ contact information readily available, know your Murdock dentist’s hours of operation, and know the procedures for after-hour emergencies.

 The doctors and the oral healthcare professionals at R. Boyd Gilleland DDS, located near you in Port Charlotte, want to educate their patients, current and new, on how to recognize a dental emergency and the procedures to follow.
 The contents of this article should not be considered advice in all instances.

-The common, minor injuries often occur while participating in sports or biting into something too hard.
-It is possible that a chipped tooth or a minor fracture can wait until your dentist’s normal hours of operation or when you can be fitted into the schedule.
+The standard, minor injuries often occur while participating in sports or biting into something too hard.
+It is possible that a chipped tooth or a minor fracture can wait until the regular hours of operation or when you can be fitted into the schedule.

-These common and minor injuries are not accompanied with severe pain, bleeding or swelling.
+These common and minor injuries are not accompanied by severe pain, bleeding, or swelling.